fingerprintjs/fingerprintjs/readme.md

 ## License

 Starting version 4.0.0, FingerprintJS is licensed under [Business Source License 1.1](LICENSE).
 The BSL allows use only for non-production purposes.
+You can learn more details in our [announcement](https://fingerprint.com/blog/fingerprintjs-license-change/).

 | Use Case | Is a commercial license required?|
 |----------|-----------|